fawad404/new-chat-ai/src/content/impressum/impressum.md

 ### Contact Us

-For any inquiries or concerns, please contact us at [support@trydrums.com](mailto:support@trydrums.com).
+For any inquiries or concerns, please contact us at [support@chatsite.biz](mailto:support@chatsite.biz).

 ---